 Beyond that, the strength of a brand and the loyalty towards it highly correlates with the number of emotional connections or impressions that it leaves on its customers and prospective customers.
 This is measured by calculating the share of emotions that a brand manages to garner and comparing it against a brand’s main competitors to provide a holistic view of the share of emotions that a brand manages to achieve in the marketplace, thus being a good indicator of the brand’s strength.

-In our in-depth studies, we at Oppotus cover a range of strategically selected studies to help your brand understand the effectiveness of the strategic brand marketing initiatives.
+In the in-depth studies, Oppotus cover a range of strategically selected studies to help your brand understand the effectiveness of the strategic brand marketing initiatives.
 We will break it down into these segments:

 - Measuring Brand Awareness

 - Identifying Effective Information Sources

 There is an old marketing adage called a Rule of Seven, which states that a prospect needs to hear or see your brand 7 times before they buy from you.
 Therefore, having good brand awareness is the big first step towards building a strong brand.